sameer-goel/aws-machine-learning/10_QnA.md

 - for small datasets

 Q. Which aws service can transform data output to RecordIO-Protobuf
 - Apache Spark EMR Cluster.
-(Glue or Kinesis doesnot work)
+(Glue or Kinesis doesn't work)

 ## Questions on Training

 Q. Steps required for TRAINING JOB
 1. __URL__ for source and destination S3 having data
 2. __compute resource__ ML instance size specs
-3. __Amazon Elastic Container Regitry Path__ for TRAINING CODE
+3. __Amazon Elastic Container Registry Path__ for TRAINING CODE

-Q. Dont like to wait while model is getting trained rather spend time on improving on model
+Q. Don't like to wait while model is getting trained rather spend time on improving on model
 - Use SageMaker Estimators in local mode

 ## Questions on Model Evaluation

-Q. Overfitting avoidance techiniques
+Q. Overfitting avoidance techniques
 - more data,
 - less features
 - early stopping